Lead Opinion

 When a municipality enacts a broad zoning law that designates different areas of the community for single-family housing, multiunit residences, and commercial ventures, the validity of the law does not depend upon a judicial means-ends determination that focuses exclusively on the restrictions’ relationship to the adverse impact that would result from an alternative use of a particular parcel or a particular proposed project.
 (See, e.g., Lingle, supra, 544 U.S. at pp. 544-545; Penn Central, supra, 438 U.S. at pp. 133-135; HFH, Ltd. v.
 Superior Court, supra, 15 Cal.3d at pp. 520-521.)
 Similarly, when a municipality enacts a broad inclusionary housing ordinance to increase the amount of affordable housing in the community and to disperse new affordable housing in economically diverse projects throughout the community, the validity of the ordinance does not depend upon a showing that the restrictions are reasonably related to the impact of a particular development to which the ordinance applies.
 Rather, the restrictions must be reasonably related to the broad general welfare purposes for which the ordinance was enacted.

-By contrast, with respect to the public art condition—which required the developer either (1) to pay into the city art fund a fee equal to 1 percent of the total building valuation, or (2) to contribute an approved work of public art of an equivalent value that could be placed on site or donated to the city for placement elsewhere—the court in Ehrlich did not evaluate the validity of the condition by asking whether or not the amount of the required fee or value of the work of art was reasonably related to the adverse impact that the proposed development would have on the existing state of public art in the city.
+By contrast, with respect to the public art condition — which required the developer either (1) to pay into the city art fund a fee equal to 1 percent of the total building valuation, or (2) to contribute an approved work of public art of an equivalent value that could be placed on site or donated to the city for placement elsewhere — the court in Ehrlich did not evaluate the validity of the condition by asking whether or not the amount of the required fee or value of the work of art was reasonably related to the adverse impact that the proposed development would have on the existing state of public art in the city.
 The purpose of the public art requirement in question was not to replace existing public art that would be eliminated by a proposed project or to mitigate any adverse impact on the amount of public art in the community that would result from the proposed development.
 Instead, the purpose of the public art requirement was to increase the works of public art that are present in the community for the general benefit of the community as a whole, by requiring all future large development projects to provide some public art or to pay an in lieu fee to be used for the acquisition of public art in another location.
 Given this purpose, application of a legal test that would limit all public art requirements only to those requirements that mitigate the impact of a proposed project would have resulted in the invalidation of the challenged condition.
 Instead, in Ehrlich this court upheld the validity of the public art requirement (including the related in lieu public art fee) upon finding that the requirement (and related in lieu fee) was reasonably related to the constitutionally legitimate public purpose of increasing the amount of publicly

-Moreover, as we have explained above, the validity of the ordinance‘s requirement that at least 15 percent of a development‘s for-sale units be affordable to moderate- or low-income households does not depend on an assessment of the impact that the development itself will have on the municipality‘s affordable housing situation.
-Consequently, the validity of the in lieu fee—which is an alternative to the on-site affordable housing requirement—logically cannot depend on whether the amount of the in lieu fee is reasonably related to the development‘s impact on the city‘s affordable housing need.
+Moreover, as we have explained above, the validity of the ordinance’s requirement that at least 15 percent of a development’s for-sale units be affordable to moderate- or low-income households does not depend on an assessment of the impact that the development itself will have on the municipality’s affordable housing situation.
+Consequently, the validity of the in lieu fee — which is an alternative to the on-site affordable housing requirement — logically cannot depend on whether the amount of the in lieu fee is reasonably related to the development’s impact on the city’s affordable housing need.

 In sum, we conclude that the requirements of the inclusionary housing ordinance at issue here do not conflict with the passage in San Remo Hotel upon which CBIA relies.
-Accordingly, there is no merit to CBIA‘s contention that, under San Remo Hotel, the ordinance is invalid on its face because the city failed to show that the ordinance‘s inclusionary housing requirements are reasonably related to the impact on affordable housing attributable to such developments.20
+Accordingly, there is no merit to CBIA’s contention that, under San Remo Hotel, the ordinance is invalid on its face because the city failed to show that the ordinance’s inclusionary housing requirements are reasonably related to the impact on affordable housing attributable to such developments.

 VI.
-Is this court‘s recent decision in Sterling Park, supra, 57 Cal.4th 1193, inconsistent with the conclusions reached above?
+Is this court’s recent decision in Sterling Park, supra,

-In the trial court proceedings in Sterling Park, the city moved for summary judgment on the ground that the developer‘s lawsuit was untimely, contending that the applicable limitations period was that set out in
+In the trial court proceedings in Sterling Park, the city moved for summary judgment on the ground that the developer’s lawsuit was untimely, contending that the applicable limitations period was that set out in Government Code section 66499.37, and that under that provision the lawsuit had been filed too late.
+The trial court agreed with the city and granted summary judgment in the city’s favor; on appeal, the Court of Appeal affirmed, holding that the

 In the course of the Sterling Park opinion, we rejected the city’s contention that the requirements of its inclusionary housing ordinance should not be

-As the quoted passage indicates, our decision in Sterling Park, supra, 57 Cal.4th 1193, left open the question whether the protest procedure and statute of limitations set forth in
+As the quoted passage indicates, our decision in Sterling Park, supra,

 VII.
 Conclusion